 • Medical Certificate: A doctor’s statement confirming you’re free from serious contagious diseases (e.g., tuberculosis).

-• Criminal Record Certificate: If over 18, submit a certificate from your home country (or where you’ve lived in the past five years) showing no criminal convictions.
-It may need legalization or an apostille.
+• Criminal Record Certificate: If you are over 18, you must submit a criminal record certificate from your home country (or any country where you’ve lived in the past five years) showing that you have no criminal convictions.
+This document is mandatory for your visa or residence permit application, and may require legalization or an apostille, depending on the country of origin.

 Note: Some consulates may request additional documents (e.g., legalized translations, proof of payment for studies).
 Visit Spanish Consulates to confirm requirements.